NREL/HOPP/README.md

 `pip install HOPP`

+## Setting up environment ".env" file
+The functions which download resource data require an NREL API key.
+These keys can be obtained at https://developer.nrel.gov/signup/ There is an included ".env-example" file which contains a blank "NREL_API_KEY=" Copy .env-example to a new file, ".env" and edit the .env file using your preferred text editor to add your NREL_API_KEY

 ## Examples

 The examples can be run by installing HOPP, then cloning the repo and calling each example file.